JohnDominicJasmin/JohnDominicJasmin/README.md

 - 👨‍ Checkout my <a href = "https://john-dominic.netlify.app/" /> <b>Portfolio</b> </a>

-- 👨‍ I am a third-year BSIT student at <a href = "https://batstate-u.edu.ph/campuses/malvar/" /> Batangas State University. </a>

 - 📬 How to reach me: <a href ="https://mail.google.com/mail/"> johndominicjasmin@gmail.com</a>